Mote3D/Mote3D_toolbox/README.md

 #### Installation

 Mote3D requires [GNU Octave](http://www.gnu.org/software/octave/download.html).
 Download the [latest release](https://github.com/Mote3D/Mote3D_toolbox/releases) of Mote3D and unpack the folder to the [GNU Octave](http://www.gnu.org/software/octave/download.html) working directory.
 Additional information on how to set up and run Mote3D can be found in the [Mote3D User Guide](docs/Mote3D%20User%20Guide.pdf).

+#### Usage

 Further details on the implementation and some case studies are outlined in [this paper](https://doi.org/10.1088/1361-651X/aa629a).

 #### License